Can Foreigners Buy Property in Bali?

 What foreigners cannot do is hold Hak Milik (freehold land title) directly in their own name.
 That is reserved for Indonesian citizens.
 However, there are two fully legal and widely used structures that give foreign investors secure, bankable property rights:

-- Leasehold (Hak Sewa / Hak Pakai): the most common investment route, giving you full rights to a property for a fixed term (typically 25–30 years, renewable)
+- Leasehold (Hak Sewa / Hak Pakai), the most common investment route, giving you full rights to a property for a fixed term (typically 25 to 30 years, renewable)

-Both are legally enforceable, notarised, and registered with the Indonesian land authority (BPN).
-Thousands of foreign investors use these structures to own and operate villas in Bali every year.
+Both are legally enforceable and notarised.
+A Hak Pakai title or HGB title is officially registered with the Indonesian land authority (BPN).
+A standard Hak Sewa leasehold is a legally binding civil contract recorded by a notary public, meaning it does not appear on the BPN land registry database.
+Thousands of foreign investors use both structures to own and operate villas in Bali every year.

 Freehold vs Leasehold